 Businesses looking for ways of financing energy efficient equipment, rooftop solar, electric vehicles and lower emissions vehicles have several CEFC options available to them.
 By teaming with major Australian banks and specialist finance providers, the CEFC draws on expertise, extensive networks and market reach to make it easier for businesses and consumers to secure finance to transform their energy use.

 The CEFC has comprehensive details of funding programs and a range of case studies where funding has been provided.
-If you want to submit a funding proposal you will need to either email or call the Clean Energy Finance Corp via the Contact us page.
+If you want to submit a funding proposal you will need to either email or call the CEFC via the Contact us page.

 There are also state-based financing options in New South Wales, Victoria and South Australia.

-NSW Office of Environment & Heritage has tailored programs, management tools, training services and finance options for businesses working to reduce energy consumption, overheads and costs.
+The NSW Government has tailored programs, management tools, training services and finance options for businesses working to reduce energy consumption, overheads and costs.
 The Environmental Upgrade Agreement program is very popular with businesses in New South Wales—it allows for the use of private finance to upgrade non-strata commercial buildings.

 Sustainability Victoria has a range of options to assist businesses to cut costs and boost productivity by saving energy and materials, reducing and better managing waste, or improving the energy efficiency of buildings.